Alliance (New Zealand political party): Under MMP

 In the 1996 election, the Alliance gained 10% of the vote.
 Under the new electoral system, this secured the party thirteen MPs.
 New Zealand First, however, had obtained seventeen MPs, and held the balance of power between Labour and National.
 Eventually, New Zealand First leader Winston Peters opted to form a coalition with National, leaving both Labour and the Alliance in opposition.

 The Labour Party, now led by Helen Clark, had moved away from the policies of Roger Douglas — both Douglas and his strongest supporter, Richard Prebble, had left Labour to found the ACT party, and Clark's more traditional faction had taken over.
 This allowed a gradual reconciliation between Labour and the Alliance, a process assisted by the impression that lack of cooperation had cost both parties support.
-Eventually, this led to an agreement between the two parties, with both sides agreeing to cooperate in forming a government should election results allow it.
+Eventually, this led to an agreement between the two parties in 1998, with both sides agreeing to cooperate in forming a government should election results allow it.

 In 1997, the Greens decided that they would leave the Alliance at the next election, believing that they could perform better individually.
+However, MP Philida Bunkle left the Greens to remain with the Alliance.
 Other developments in the Alliance's makeup included the formal dissolution of both the NewLabour Party and the Liberal Party, with their members becoming members of the Alliance as a whole rather than of any specific constituent party.
 This left the Democrats and Mana Motuhake as the only parts of the Alliance with distinct identities.

 In the 1999 election, the Alliance gained around 8% of the vote, giving it ten seats.
 This, combined with Labour's forty-nine seats and some support from the Greens, was enough to form a coalition government.
 Jim Anderton became Deputy Prime Minister, and three other Alliance MPs gained positions in Cabinet.
 The Alliance claims to have made a number of significant achievements while in government, citing (among other things) the creation of the Ministry of Economic Development, the lifting of the minimum wage, a change in funding systems for schools, and abolition of market rents for state housing.
 The party also claims to have exerted an important general influence over other governmental decisions.